KenanHuang/docker_time_modify/README.md

 [root@b1ad49dbdbbb /]#
 ```

+So I think being able to freely modify the time in the container would help a lot of people.This would be great for simulating scenarios at specific times.If you think this project would help you, please give a  star ⭐️ !
+Thanks a lot ! ^_^

 # Method

 Thanks to [wolfcw/libfaketime](https://github.com/wolfcw/libfaketime) .This is a feasible approach to generate a fake time.The solution is to generate a fake time and intercepts all system call programs use to retrieve the time and date(detailed in [libfaketime/README at master · wolfcw/libfaketime (github.com)](https://github.com/wolfcw/libfaketime/blob/master/README)).